 Galaxy A50, Samsung’s new mid-range smartphone, also lies in the same price segment and offers a SUPER AMOLED screen, which is ideally a far better option than the LCD panel on P30 Lite.
 However, the display quality of the IPS LCD on the Huawei P30 Lite punches well above the mark in terms of color reproduction, viewing angles, and outdoor legibility, which helps it to stand firm on its ground.

-Huawei P30 lite runs on EMUI 9.0.1, Huawei’s proprietary OS based on the Android Pie (installation guide).
+Huawei P30 lite runs on EMUI 9.0.1, Huawei’s proprietary OS based on Android Pie.
 In the last few years, the custom UI from Huawei has evolved from a flimsy skin to a sophisticated OS.

 Though it comes with many useful features, one thing, however, hasn’t changed all along, the amount of bloatware inside the phone.
 It comes with a lot of preinstalled apps, but you do have the option to uninstall them to free up your smartphone’s space.